Asifekhlaque/Learn_Javascript/README.md

     }

 # For of loop
-for of loop is used to iterate over the properties of an array
+for of loop is used to iterate over the properties of an <mark>array<mark>

     const arr = [1, 2, 3, 4, 5];